 \subsection{Statistical guarantees of approximation methods}

-Vecchia approximation of Gaussian processes have become popular in the past ten years due to its scalability to large datasets.
-However, the theoretical underpinning of Vecchia GPs is relatively slow compared to their wide application.
-Previous works focused mostly on the approximation properties of the Vecchia GPs to the mother GP rather than looking at them as standalone processes.
-Therefore, the existing, sparse literature on the statistical guarantees of Vecchia GPs are built on the prerequisite that the approximation error (measured in terms of some appropriate metrics, e.g., Wasserstein distance or KL divergence) between Vecchia GPs and the corresponding mother GPs are small enough.
-Although this strategy is also sound, in principle might lead to suboptimal result in requiring close proximity to the original GP, which is not necessary for optimal statistical inference.
-In fact, Vecchia GPs can have fundamentally different properties than the corresponding mother GPs.
-For instance the popular Mat\'{e}rn process is stationary, while this property is not inherited by the Vecchia approximation.
-Our paper therefore derived fundamental probabilistic (e.g. centered and de-centered small ball probabilities) and statistical properties (e.g contraction rates of the posterior) of Vecchia GPs, which so far haven't been studied in the literature.
+Vecchia approximations of Gaussian processes have gained popularity over the past decade due to their scalability to large datasets.
+However, the theoretical underpinning of Vecchia GPs has lagged behind their widespread application.
+Previous works have primarily focused on the approximation properties of Vecchia GPs relative to the mother GP, rather than studying them as standalone processes.
+Therefore, the limited literature on the statistical guarantees of Vecchia GPs typically focuses on cases where the approximation error -- measured in terms of the Wasserstein distance or KL divergence -- between a Vecchia GP and its corresponding mother GP is sufficiently small.
+While this approach is valid, it may lead to suboptimal results by requiring unnecessarily close proximity to the original GP, which is not needed for optimal statistical inference.
+In fact, Vecchia GPs can exhibit fundamentally different properties from their mother GPs.
+For instance, the popular Mat\'{e}rn process is stationary, while this property is generally not preserved in its Vecchia approximation.
+In this paper, we derive fundamental probabilistic (e.g. centered and decentered small ball probabilities) and statistical properties (e.g posterior contraction rates) questions that have not yet been studied in the literature